Classroom circles nurture an inclusive and supportive school community!

-The power of classroom circles for fostering emotional intelligence, improving well-being and creating a culture of kindness is well documented.
-Circles are important tools for nurturing relationships and feelings of community and can be used in any classroom.
+The power of classroom circles or morning meetings to foster emotional intelligence, improve wellbeing and create a culture of kindness is well documented.
+Circles are important tools for nurturing relationships and feelings of community and can have a profound impact on bullying.

-Schools with a focus on social and emotional learning (SEL) often use circles to help build a positive culture to reduce bullying.
+Schools with a focus on social-emotional learning (SEL) often use circles to help build a positive and inclusive school culture which is especially important if there are incidences of bullying.
 Circles work because they help all children to feel loved and encouraged while creating bonds between peers.
-They are especially important for nurturing feelings of belonging, acceptance and stability in troubled children.
+They are especially important for nurturing feelings of belonging, acceptance, and stability in troubled children.

-Research indicates that poor emotional intelligence and well-being impacts a child's future as a competent and successful community member.
+Research indicates that poor emotional intelligence and wellbeing impacts a child's future as a competent and successful community member.
 With this in mind, it’s worth taking whatever time it takes to create and practice a circle ritual.

 Why a Circle?

 The use of the circle format to share ideas and reflect on experiences and learning, although not new, should not be under-estimated.
 A circle facilitates a positive connection which allows all students equal access to facial expressions and body language as others share ideas.